Introduction to How We Think

 This concept provides a possible explanation for the abundance of not so evidential evidence displayed on the Internet.
 From personal experience, I know that mental mediums can be very evidential, but it takes practice to learn to distinguish between mental preconception and thought emerging from personality.
 One of my favorite talks given in our Spiritualist Society was by Steve Crow, titled “You have to do the work.”
 A person tending toward hyperlucidity is typically one who first comes to these phenomena as an expert.

-This is a difficult concept because there may be a tendency to use it as an argument against the existence of transcommunication.
-Instead, hyperlucidity should be looked at as an enthusiastic approach to the study of things paranormal that is not balanced by education about the subject and discernment.
+This his is a difficult concept because there may be a tendency to use it as an argument against the existence of transcommunication.
+Instead, hyperlucidity should be looked at as an enthusiastic approach to the study of things paranormal that is not balanced by discernment and education about the subject.
 As a behavior, it will eventually moderate as the person become better informed.

 This essay rather briefly covers a lot of material.
 While much of it may be new to you, even contrary to what you have learned, it is supported by quite a lot of solid research by many very knowledgeable people.

 Psi field, psi functioning and first sight are concepts that may well initiate a global mind change.
-It is for you to decide whether or not you are willing to join the early adapters on the path of mindfulness and the pursuit of greater lucidity.
+It is for you to decide whether or not you are willing to join the early adopters on the path of mindfulness in the pursuit of greater lucidity.
 The way is not easy but reward comes early.

 The Way of Progression